 When the 'gsc1' brand is among the compatible brands, Gaussian Splat stream items referenced by the Gaussian Splat representation item shall be of type 'gspc'.
 Each stream item shall have an associated 'gscC' item property as specified in X.2.3.3.
 The value 'gscu' of compressor_code indicates uncompressed stream data.
 If the Gaussian Splat representation item identifies one or more tracks using an associated 'gstR' item property, each referenced track may carry Gaussian Splat data units using an image or video coding format.
 When a referenced track conveys more than one role, a 'gsrm' box shall be present in the sample entry as specified in X.3.2.1.

+Files conforming to the 'gsc1' brand shall set gs_format equal to 'gsis' in the GaussianSplatGlobalConfigurationProperty associated with the Gaussian Splat representation item.

-X.4.1.3 Requirements on readers
+X.4.1.1.2 Requirements on readers